mftorres/Mauritiella/data/README.md

 - A file with *Mauritiella disticha* coordinates
 - An HTML file from Kew's species list* generated in October, 2020 from https://wcsp.science.kew.org/ (only native, synonymised and fully annotated)
+- The GeoJson with botanical countries, level 3, from https://github.com/tdwg/wgsrpd
 - The raw GBIF data can be found at https://doi.org/10.15468/dl.pqvthv, recovered on the 4 of March, 2021